-3. Adopt the culture of change
+3. Adopt a culture of change

 When you are serious about alarm management and wish to comply with the standards, management of change is required.
 Without proper change management controls, the alarm system will slip back into its old ways.
-Consider adopting a Management of Change (MOC) approach to your alarm system to ensure all changes are covered. evalink talos can help by identifying changes to the alarm settings, and, if required, the optimal settings can be enforced automatically.
+Consider adopting a Management of Change (MOC) approach to your alarm system to ensure all changes are covered. evalink can help by identifying changes to the alarm settings, and if required, the optimal settings can be enforced automatically.
 It's inevitable to remain competitive and push your business forward.

-4. Think digital
+4. Think Digital

 Digital transformation of alarm management is a journey.
 Every digital transformation should start with a clear vision driven by leadership.
 This vision should also prepare your team members to expect disruption as part of the process.
 A team that understands this reality and meets every challenge with a solution-oriented mindset will succeed.
 Regardless of the challenge, digital transformation is possible if it is prioritized and by forming the right partnerships.

 The most common control center challenges lead more and more of them to adopt a different approach in how they conduct their operations every day: By migrating to fully managed modern alarm management systems, which help them retake control over their processes, boost productivity, and allocate crucial time to seek new business opportunities.
 When the decision comes to upgrading your alarm management system, migration is a key decisive element.
 There are various steps to migrating to a modern alarm management platform, including analysis of the service, customization of the implementation plan, communication transparency between parties involved, and ongoing optimization with full support from the provider you will work with.
 The evalink talos team is here to support you at all steps to ensure a successful implementation and adoption of a new alarm management system by all parties involved.

 Ready to level up your retail security system?

 Let us show you what’s possible – book a free demo today.